Skip To Main Content

 Hall Passes

 Student planners serve as hall passes.
-IDs must be visible.
+Student identification must be visible at all times.
 Being in the hall without a pass will result in progressive disciplinary action.

 Mutual Fighting

 All students involved in a fight face suspension and possible police citation.
-Repeat offenses can result in expulsion.
-Dance and prom eligibility may also be affected.
+Repeat offenses may result in expulsion.
+Eligibility for dances and proms may also be affected.

 Parking